375-351-Great Vocals

 Writer/Composer: Richard Rodgers / Lorenz Hart (1937)

 “It seems we stood and talked like this before / We looked at each other in the same way then / But I can’t remember where or when.”
-These opening words introduce us to one of the finest album cuts of all time, in Only the Lonely.
+These opening words introduce us to one of the finest album cuts of all time, his remarkable Only the Lonely.
 Sinatra takes this legendary Jazz / Pop classic and redefines it—actually making it a torch song for lovers.
 His 5th entry on our listing is a masterpiece, validating his ability to take a song where it’s never been before.
 The song’s last line, “And so it seems that we have met before / And laughed before / and loved before / But who knows where or when.” is stunning…Absolutely Haunting, and Intimate!

 356. POETRY MAN (1974)